 If you have a large family, will be visiting with grandparents, or have money to spare, by all means opt for one of the Disneyland Hotel’s one-, two-, or three-bedroom suites.
 These can sleep up to six people.

 Better yet, go all-out and book one of five Signature Suites.
 Choose from these themes: Pirates of the Caribbean, Mickey Mouse Penthouse, Fairy Tale, Big Thunder, or Adventureland.
 I got a chance to tour all of these (besides the Fairy Tale Suite, which was booked up) and each would make a wonderful splurge for a big anniversary, birthday, wedding proposal or other celebration.
-The Adventureland Suite was the favorite amongst my blogger friends (with whom I toured the rooms) for its lush fabrics, safari prints, settee with curtains, and secret passageway behind a faux bookshelf.
+The Adventureland Suite was my favorite amongst for its lush fabrics, safari prints, and secret passageway behind a faux bookshelf.

-There are five restaurants to choose from at the Disneyland Hotel.
+Choose from five restaurants at the Disneyland Hotel.
 Goofy’s Kitchen is the place to go for a character meal and all-you-can-eat buffet.
-Goofy “spills” a bunch of plastic dishes and then encourages children to make music from the mess.
-Disney characters visit each table for lots of photo opportunities.
-As with all character meals, only the title character (Goofy) is guaranteed to make an appearance but expect to see the likes of Pluto, the White Rabbit (from Alice in Wonderland), Winnie-the-Pooh, or others here.
+As with all character meals, only the title character (Goofy) is guaranteed to make an appearance but expect to see the likes of Pluto, Winnie-the-Pooh, and others here.

 Steakhouse 55 is the fancier sit-down restaurant option at the Disneyland Hotel.
-This restaurant is open for breakfast if you’re not up for a full character experience but you want something more substantial than what The Coffee House offers.
-I’d recommend this as a date night restaurant and find a sitter for the kids!
+This restaurant makes a good traditional sit-down breakfast option.
+For dinner, I’d recommend this as a date night restaurant and find a sitter for the kids!

-Trader Sam’s–Enchanted Tiki Room is an old-school tiki bar with appetizers such as Asian chicken wings and Ahi poke.
+Trader Sam’s–Enchanted Tiki Room is an old-school tiki bar.
+Fo here for appetizers like Asian chicken wings and Ahi poke.
 Of course, you must order a tropical drink like Krakatoa Punch made with light and dark rums, orange curacao, orgeat syrup, organic agave nectar, and fresh lime juice.
-Hold onto your hula skirt because you never know when a tropical storm is going to hit…complete with thunder, lightning, and “raining” walls.
+Hold on to your hula skirt because you never know when a tropical storm is going to hit…complete with thunder, lightning, and “raining” walls.